cknoll/yamlpyowl/README.md

 The docker container which provides the runtime environment for unittests is available here: [carvk/java_python](https://hub.docker.com/repository/docker/carvk/java_python).

 # Installation

+## Install for Normal Usage

+- Run `pip install yamlpyowl` to install the latest officially released version

+## Install Directly from Source Repo

 - Clone the repo
 - Run `pip install -e .` from the project root